-The SFR FCS_CKM.1 requires the ECDH algorithm.
-This is provided by the cryptographic library function F.IC_CL (SF_CS/EC).
+The SFR FCS_CKM.1 requires the BAC key derivation algorithm, which is supplied by the BAC authentication mechanism of F.IC_CL (SF_CS/3DES).

 The SFR FCS_CKM.4 requires the destroying of cryptographic keys.
 This is done in F.Identification_Authentication ("Overwrites keys in transient memory after usage").